Benefits of mindfulness

 • Greater adaptability and flexibility – being resilient and navigating change with ease

-• Increased relationship satisfaction – including relationships with spouses, family members, friends, coworkers and supervisors
+• Increased relationship satisfaction – including relationships with spouses, family members, friends, co-workers and supervisors

 In addition, the National Institutes of Health (NIH) reports mindfulness meditation can help improve immune function and help alleviate high blood pressure, irritable bowel syndrome, ulcerative colitis, anxiety, depression, insomnia and other health conditions.
 It has also been used to help people quit smoking.